Seppli11/ZHAW-Summary/summaries/23FS/ITS/5_Certificates.md

 ## X.509

+X.509 relies on ASN.1, the 1988 version of JSON.

 ![image-20230327103833333](res/5_Certificates/image-20230327103833333.png)

 The yellow part is signed with the green part.

 ![image-20230327104215924](res/5_Certificates/image-20230327104215924.png)

+Notes:

+* Names are specified with attributes to disambiguate different subjects: `CN=Janet,O=International Business Machines Corporation,OU=Accounting,C=Switzerland`
+* This is similar to MAC-then-encrypt

 ### Types

 * TLS certificate
-  * Domain Validation
+  * Domain Validation (DV)
-    Only validates the domain, but not who operates it
+    Only validates the domain, but not who operates it.
+This is essentially what Let's Encrypt does.
-  * Organization Validation
+  * Organization Validation (OV)
     Verifies the data of the organization
-  * Extended Validation
+  * Extended Validation (EV)
     Verifies additional things about the domain.
 * Code signing certificate
   Confirms authenticity of software or files